17 Conditional probability and learning

 Take the time to review the two sections above, focusing on the application and meaning of the two scenarios and calculations, and noting the similarities and differences:

-• The calculations were completely analogous; in particular, the conditional probability was obtained as the quotient of a joint probability and a marginal one.
+• The calculations were completely analogous.
+In particular, the conditional probability was obtained as the quotient of a joint probability and a marginal one.

 A third scenario is also possible, which combines the two above.
 Consider the case with three patients, where each patient can require \({\small\verb;urgent;}\) care or not, and can be transported by \({\small\verb;ambulance;}\), \({\small\verb;helicopter;}\), or \({\small\verb;other;}\) means.
 To describe this situation, introduce three pairs of quantities, which together form the joint quantity